toXXIc/datatables.Selectable/README.md

 -----

-Selectable is a feature plugin, so it can be enabled by adding 'S' character to datatables `sDom` option.
+Selectable is a feature plugin, so it can be enabled by adding 'S' character to datatable `sDom` option.
 Plugin options can be specified in `oSelectable` option:

 ```js
 var dTable = $('#mytable').dataTable({